IR35 & Off PayrollApril 2021

 Check employment status for tax (CEST)

 HMRC’s online status tool, which HMRC suggest is used to determine employment status, will be enhanced.
-The expected date of delivery is March 2020.

 How PKF Francis Clark can assist?

 - Review your contractor workforce to see how many are paid off-payroll via PSCs

 - Assist you with establishing your internal processes to determine whether your PSC engagements are inside or outside of IR35.
 Or we can undertake these reviews and provide you with a determination